KotlinCrypto/core/README.md

 Low level core cryptographic components for Kotlin Multiplatform

+This library has very low level APIs that are used in higher level implementations.
+You most likely never will need to add this as a dependency.

 If you are looking for Hashing algorithms (e.g. `SHA-256`, `SHA-512`, etc), see the [hash repo][url-hash].

+If you are looking for Mac algorithms (e.g. `HmacSHA256`, `HmacSHA512`, etc), see the [MACs repo][url-macs].

 ### Get Started